 Strawberry Rhubarb Pâte de Fruit

-Instead of coating his pâte de fruit with plain sugar, William Werner of San Francisco’s Craftsman and Wolves flavors Demerara sugar with Clément Créole Shrubb, a spiced liqueur made of aged and white Agricole rums and bitter orange peels.
-It adds a clean, bright flavor to the glittering topping.
+Instead of coating his pâte de fruit with plain white sugar, Bay Area pastry chef William Werner flavors Demerara sugar with Clément Créole Shrubb, a liqueur made of aged and white Agricole rums and bitter orange peels.

-- 1 vanilla bean, spit lengthwise, seeds scraped and reserved
+- 1 vanilla bean, split lengthwise, seeds scraped and pod reserved

 - 1 oz.
 Clément Créole Shrubb or Cointreau

-- 12 oz. rhubarb, trimmed and roughly chopped
+- 12 oz. rhubarb (2 medium stalks), cleaned and coarsely chopped

 - 7 oz. strawberries, hulled